LivePersonInc/knowledge-center-archive/_release/September 2020/week-of-september-21st.md

 {: .important}
 The timing and scope of these features or functionalities remain at the sole discretion of LivePerson and are subject to change.

-## Mobile SDK version 4.6.0 is now available (Android release with support for legacy library - not Android X)
+## Android mobile SDK version 4.6.0 is now available (Android release with support for legacy library - not Android X)
 ### Environment Requirements

 The Android Mobile Messaging SDK version 4.6.0 uses: